-Guillermo Del Toro makes a welcome return with Pacific Rim.
+Guillermo Del Toro made a welcome return with Pacific Rim.
 It is a film that has been designed with very simplistic appeals – the adolescent one of seeing giant robots and monsters in hand-to-hand combat and the attendant pleasures of mass destruction.
 On screen, Pacific Rim is exactly what you expect it to be from the promotion and publicity.
-You might, for instance, compare it to Michael Bay’s Transformers (2007) and sequels Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011) and Transformers: Age of Extinction (2014).
+You might, for instance, compare it to Michael Bay’s Transformers (2007) and sequels Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011), Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).
 There is no real difference in the pitch between the two films – both are adolescent fantasies of seeing giant machines beating the crap out of one another and the attendant orgy of mass destruction that has been put on for us by the top effects houses in the world.

 Certainly, you cannot deny that Industrial Light and Magic and other assorted companies put on a spectacular show.
 There are some amazing set-pieces with Kaiju and Jaeger battling one another while standing in mid-ocean or the massive set-piece where Charlie Hunnam and Rinko Kikuchi take on one Kaiju in downtown Hong Kong, wrecking much of the city (in the tradition of just about every Japanese monster movie).
 The special effects, the design work and seamless blend of live-action and CGI/animation is astonishingly accomplished and staged by Del Toro in a way that is constantly awing at the scale of the action – lovely little touches like the way the fishing vessel is picked up and lifted out of the combat zone in the opening combat scene.
 It puts to shame almost anything seen in the recent Man of Steel (2013) and its tedium-inducing orgy of mass destruction that was allowed to go on for far too long.
 By comparison to both the Transformers films and Man of Steel, Guillermo Del Toro is sparing when it comes to the mass destruction, carefully balancing this out with human scenes.